zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

           * [RCODE Name] different from NoError in response.
           * AA bit not set in response.
           * No NS records in answer section
-          * Owner name of NS records is not *Zone Name*.
+          * Owner name of any of the NS records is not *Zone Name*.
    8. Extract the name server names from the NS records and any address records in the additional section.
    9. Do [DNS Lookup] of name server names (A and AAAA) not already listed in the additional section of the response.
-   10. For each IP address add the IP address and *Zone Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers* together with *Zone Name*.
+       1. For each IP address add the IP address and *Zone Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers* together with *Zone Name*.
+       2. Ignore any failing lookups or lookups resulting in NODATA or NXDOMAIN.
-   11. Create "Intermediate Query Name" by copying *Zone name* as start value.
+   10. Create "Intermediate Query Name" by copying *Zone name* as start value.
-   12. Run a loop processing *Server Address* (jumps back here from the steps below).
+   11. Run a loop processing *Server Address* (jumps back here from the steps below).
        1. Extend "Intermediate Query Name" by adding one more label to the left by copying the equivalent label from *Child Zone*.
 (See "Example 1"